 This wonderful book has 294 pages of color pictures and details on hundreds of Studebaker toys.

 Publication date is 2004 and just about every Studebaker toy and model produced up to that time is pictured and cataloged.

-Jim is making the book available for the reduced price of $28 including shipping.
+Jim is making the book available for $28 plus $10 for shipping.